Sinusitis is swelling of the sinuses, usually caused by an infection. It's common and usually clears up on its own within 2 to 3 weeks.

 - your symptoms are severe

-- painkillers don't help or your symptoms get worse
+- painkillers do not help or your symptoms get worse

-- your symptoms don't improve after a week
+- your symptoms do not improve after 1 week

 - you keep getting sinusitis